Resource guide for medication aide requirements by state

 Texas

 Texas CNAs actively employed in state-licensed facilities may be eligible to become medication aides.
 Candidates must complete approved medication aide training programs and pass the state exam.
-Once issued, the permit is valid for one year, and continuing education hours are required after the first year.
+Once issued, the permit is valid for 1 year, and continuing education hours are required after the first year.

 Utah

 Active Utah CNAs may complete the requirements to receive medication aide licenses.
-Eligibility criteria include at least 2,000 hours of work experience within the previous two years in long-term care settings, a current CPR certification, and completion of an approved medication aide education program.
+Eligibility criteria include at least 2,000 hours of work experience within the previous 2 years in long-term care settings, a current CPR certification, and completion of an approved medication aide education program.

 For more information, contact the Utah Division of Professional Licensing.